Dumo people: Social structure

 The female members of the clan are highly valued members of the community, who must have exogamous marriages into other clans in order to bring more Deh into the clan.
 A man with many sisters is considered to be lucky.
-There are four payments for each couple, the first is the engagement price which varies in value.
+There are four payments for each couple; the first is the engagement price which varies in value.
 A second payment is the bride price, that contains several payments; paying first for her head (to signify the work she does carrying a bilum, here called the "limbum" and breasts and her navel (or "wuto", to signify extension of her husband's clan through her children that she carries in the womb).
-The third payment is when she dies which is the payment for the eyes or "hlou payment, for when she closes her eyes for the last time.
+The third payment is when she dies, which is the payment for the eyes or "hlou payment, for when she closes her eyes for the last time.
 The final payment is for each male child she produces, which is called the "wahun", literally meaning "a human seedling".
 The male child is owned by her clan even though he belongs to her husband’s clan.
 A payment must be made to her clan for each of them when they die.
-Female children belong to her husband’s clan, and bride price is paid to her husband’s clan.
+Female children belong to their husband’s clan, and bride price is paid to their husband’s clan.